-2201 Letter Permit Procedure.
-Any landowner may voluntarily submit to the County a completed Letter Permit Application certifying to the County that the current or proposed commercial or industrial land use is in compliance with the Threshold Standards.
-The Letter Permit notifies the County of the land use and protects the landowner from unwarranted criticism or complaints from neighbors if the use is within the Threshold Standards.
+2201 Permit Application Procedure.
+Any landowner may voluntarily submit to the County a completed Permit Application certifying to the County that the current or proposed commercial or industrial land use is in compliance with the Threshold Standards.
+The Permit Application notifies the County of the land use and protects the Landowner from unwarranted criticism or complaints from neighbors if the use is within the Threshold Standards.

-County staff will review the Letter Permit Application and the County Commissioners will approve or deny it.
-Letter Permit Applications filed with the County shall be available for public inspection during regular business hours.
-If complaints are received by the County based on existing or changed land uses, the actual land use conditions and Letter Permit Application may be reviewed by the County to determine whether a High Impact Permit application or Waiver Petition shall be submitted by the landowner.
+Permit Applications filed with the County shall be available for public inspection during regular business hours.
+If complaints are received by the County based on existing or changed land uses, the actual land use conditions and Permit Application may be reviewed by the County to determine whether a High Impact Permit application or Waiver Petition shall be submitted by the landowner.

-No landowner is required to submit a Letter Permit Application if their land use falls within the Threshold Standards.
-Failure to have an approved Letter Permit Application shall not affect the review of such use if a complaint is later made about the use or if the owner applies for another type of development permit or approval.
+No landowner is required to submit a Permit Application if their land use falls within the Threshold Standards.
+Failure to have an approved Permit Application shall not affect the review of such use if a complaint is later made about the use or if the owner applies for another type of development permit or approval.

-- 2201.1 Letter Permit Submittal Requirements.
-Landowners who wish to obtain a Letter Permit Application shall complete the form provided by the County and submit it with a site plan or map illustrating the property with current and proposed uses and structures.
-If the Letter Permit Application involves a lot within a Subdivision or PUD a copy of properly recorded covenants shall be submitted with the application.
-A public hearing shall be set in accordance with 6101.1 Notice of Public Hearing of this Code. - 2201.2 County Commissioner Action.
-Staff recommendations for Letter Permit Applications will be a regular agenda item for County Commissioner meetings.
-A public hearing shall be set in accordance with 6101.1 Notice of Public Hearing of this Code.
-The County Commissioners will approve or deny the Letter Permit Applications and notify the applicant and the surrounding landowners of the action by regular mail within 15 days after the decision is rendered.
-If the County Commissioners deny the Letter Permit Applications shall be stated in writing. - 2201.3 Decision Criteria.
-The decision of the County Commissioners shall be based on whether the information submitted and other information available to the County indicates compliance with the Threshold Standards and any recorded Subdivision or PUD covenants. - 2201.4 Effect of Denial.
-If the Letter Permit Application is denied by the County Commissioners the applicant shall comply with the Permit or Waiver process or other development approval in order to continue pursuing the change in land use.
-All denials must be supported by written findings specifying the provision of this Code that the plat, plan or agreement failed to address or satisfy.

-2202 Waiver Petition and Procedure.
-Whenever (a) it is uncertain as to whether a commercial or industrial land use or change in land use should be reviewed under these regulations, or (b) a change in land use or an enlargement of existing uses that will result in only minor Impacts beyond the Threshold Standards, and those impacts are mitigated, the developer may request, on their own initiative or in response to a request from the County Commissioners, a Waiver of specific Threshold Standards.
+- 2201.1 Permit Application Submittal Requirements.
+Landowners who wish to obtain a Permit Application shall complete the form provided by the County and submit it with a site plan or map illustrating the property with current and proposed uses and structures.
+If the Permit Application involves a lot within a subdivision or planned unit development a copy of properly recorded covenants shall be submitted with the application.
+County staff will review the Permit Application. - 2201.2 County Commissioner Action.
+Staff recommendations for Permit Applications exceeding the threshold standards will be a regular agenda item for County Commissioner meetings.
+If the County Commissioners determine that a High Impact Permit process is warranted, and should be forwarded to the Planning Commission, specific reasons shall be stated in writing. - 2201.3 Decision Criteria.
+The decision of the County Commissioners shall be based on whether the information submitted and other information available to the County indicates compliance with the Threshold Standards and any recorded subdivision or planned unit development covenants. - 2201.4 Effect of Denial.
+If the Permit Application is denied by the County Commissioners the applicant shall comply with the Permit or Waiver process or other development approval in order to continue pursuing the change in land use.
+All denials must be supported by written findings specifying the provision of this Code that the plat, plan or agreement failed to address or satisfy. - 2202 Waiver Petition and Procedure.
+Whenever (a) it is uncertain as to whether a commercial or industrial land use or change in land use should be reviewed under these regulations, or (b) a change in land use or an enlargement of existing uses that will result in only minor impacts beyond the Threshold Standards, and those impacts are mitigated, the developer may request, on their own initiative or in response to a request from the County Commissioners, a Waiver of specific Threshold Standards.

 If no significant adverse impacts are apparent, based on a review of the Waiver Petition, the County may grant a Waiver of certain Threshold Standards and allow the applicant to proceed with the activity, change in land use, or enlargement of existing uses without a High Impact Permit, with or without special conditions.
-The County may also allow the applicant to proceed or operate under limited conditions under a Waiver and require the applicant to apply and obtain a High Impact Permit within a certain time.
+The County may also allow the applicant to proceed or operate under limited conditions under a

+Waiver and require the applicant to apply and obtain a High Impact Permit within a certain time.
 The following procedure is required to obtain a Waiver: